ted-ncg/labs/05-spring-mvc-rest.md

 ## Reference

-This is an example of a *Controller* "endpoint":
+This is a full example of a *Controller* "endpoint":

 ```java
 package com.visa.ncg.canteen;